PavelDoGreat/Laws-of-Universe/README.md

 When a soul participates in sinful activities, it accumulates it storage of sins that grows like long hairs.
 It can burn this storage here and then return to the City, Garden or stay in the Mountain.

 ___If every actions and desires arises from love, how there can be sins?___ A complete union of masculine and feminine has a lot of power so it is natural for the soul to want it - this is like becoming God again.
 Some souls may want that absolute power to be constant and so they go to the Cosmos to reach it and learn a lesson.
 When a soul is reaching this state in unbalanced way, it is remembered in God's memory as noise and a soul should take responsibility for clearing it.
-The only reason for attaining power should be love. _In second chapter I will explain how to reach that power in a right way - it takes a lot of effort and complete honesty with yourself._
+The only real reason for attaining power is love. _In second chapter I will explain how to reach that power in a right way - it takes a lot of effort and complete honesty with yourself._

 If a soul continues with its unbalanced desire, it should go to the Cosmos where any desire can be fulfilled and lessons be learned.